-You are the stockholder of record of any of your shares registered directly in your name with our transfer agent, Corporate Stock Transfer, Inc. With respect to such shares, these proxy materials are being sent to you by the Company.
-As the stockholder of record, you have the right to grant your voting proxy directly to our designees, Greg Jensen, the Company's Vice President, Finance and Chief Financial Officer, and Jeffrey Peters, the Company's Chairman of the Board, or to any other person you wish to designate, or to vote in person at the Annual Meeting.
+You are the stockholder of record of any of your shares registered directly in your name with our transfer agent, EQ Shareowner Services.
+With respect to such shares, these proxy materials are being sent to you by the Company.
+As the stockholder of record, you have the right to grant your voting proxy directly to our designees, Sean E. Browne, the Company's President and Chief Executive Officer, Greg Jensen, the Company's Vice President, Finance and Chief Financial Officer, and Jeffrey Peters, the Company's Chairman of the Board, or to any other person you wish to designate, or to vote in person at the Annual Meeting.
 We have enclosed a proxy card for you to grant your voting proxy to Mr. Jensen and Mr. Peters.